remipassmoilesel/abc-map/documentation/5_backlog.md

 ## "Go to coordinates" UI control

 Users should be able to move map to WGS84 coordinates.

-## Progressive web app

-Experiment with creating a PWA, trying to cache projects, tiles, etc.

 ## Performance: WebASM and web worker usage